tnakatani/cs6601_assignment_2/README.md

 - `RandomPlayer` - chooses a legal move randomly from among the available legal moves
 - `HumanPlayer` - allows *YOU* to play against the AI

-**DO NOT** submit.
+**DO NOT** submit these two players.
 You are however free to change these classes as you see fit.
 Know that any changes you make will be solely for the benefit of your own tests.